 If you want to plan everything, go for it.
-However, if dinners are where you really feel the crunch, start by just planning those.
+However, if dinners are where you really feel the crunch, start by just planning those and focus on quick, healthy meals.
 You can always add lunch or dinner later if you want to.

 2. Try theme nights